 Colonel Clarence L. Tinker assumed command of MacDill Field on May 17, 1940, and he was commissioned as a brigadier general on October 1,1940.
 Lieutenant Colonel Vincent J. Meloy, commander of the 29th Bombardment Group, led the first flight of aircraft to Tampa on January 17, 1941.
 This consisted of fourteen aircraft flown from Langley Field to Tampa: three B-17s, two A-17s, and nine B-18s.

-Aircraft and men were housed at Drew Field until the runways at MacDill were built.
+On Jan.
+14, 1941, Brigadier General Tinker landed the first aircraft on the first runway completed, to commemorate the opening.
+Aircraft and men were housed at Drew Field until the runways at MacDill were finished.
 Despite these obstacles, flying operations commenced on February 7, 1941.
 At the time of the official dedication on April 15, 1941 there were three runways (5,000 feet long and 250 feet wide) and a few two-story buildings.
-Brigadier General Tinker landed the first aircraft on the newly completed runways to commemorate the opening.
 Hundreds of troops from the Army Air Corps 29th Bombardment Group and 27th Base Squadron lived mostly in a mosquito-infested tent city at the field.
 An official flag-raising ceremony was sponsored by the Tampa Elk’s Lodge on June 16, 1941.

 Hangar construction, 1942